south campus questions

 12. Why leave a neighborhood?

 At the risk of sounding cliche - we aren’t!
 We have always believed that the church is the people and so the church is in every neighborhood our church family lives, regardless of what campus they may attend.
-However, we recognize the difficulty of removing a building from a particular region, This is one of the hardest things for us by far.
+However, we recognize the difficulty of removing a building from a particular region.
+This is one of the hardest things for us by far.
 We KNOW there is much to be done in South Sioux Falls and in many ways, we don’t love leaving that area of town.
 However, we also know that Sioux Falls is big, but not so big people can’t drive further away.
-Anyone who lives around this area of town can make it to one of our other campuses within 10 minutes.
 It’s our prayer that the ministry we are doing and the part our attenders play in it would trump the inconvenience.
 We also believe it is those who live in that area living their lives as missionaries in their community that will ultimately make the greatest difference and will determine whether people in that area of town will make the journey to one of our other campuses.
 YOU are the difference makers!

 13. Will we ever go have a church building on the South side?